k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/13_User_Management.md

 <p>M</p>
 </td>
 <td width="785">
-<p>Defines the password used to enter the system.
-This field is presented only in the new user screen.</p>
+<p>Defines the user-directed secure characters to log in to the system.
+This field is displayed only on the new user screen. </p>
 </td>
 </tr>
 <tr>